Joseph Thamby: Stigmata

-He is also believed to have received the stigmata which have been witnessed by many priests and parishioners.
+He is also believed to have received the stigmata which had been witnessed by many priests and parishioners.
 As per the witnesses the blood used to ooze from his hands, feet and the side of the chest every Friday at 3 pm.

 Death

 Thamby died on 15 January 1945 at 5 pm, the date of death and time he had already foretold.
 He was buried in the parish cemetery of Avutapally Parish, Andhra Pradesh, India.

 Canonization

-Brother Joseph Thamby was declared a Servant of God by the Vatican on 24 June 2007, thus starting the canonization process for him.
+Joseph Thamby was declared a Servant of God by the Vatican on 24 June 2007, thus starting the canonization process for him.